Anxiety

 • Dissociation

 Anxiety symptoms can “wax and wane” over time, shifting in severity or seeming to disappear, only to re-emerge later in stress.
-Children and adolescents are not immune to anxiety; anxiety can be mistaken for other disorders without proper diagnosis.

 Are there different types of anxiety?